juripero/ryft-server/docs/rest/search.md

 ### Search `delimiter` parameter

 To customize output format the `delimiter=` parameter may be used.
-This optional string will be used to separate found records in the output file.
+This optional string will be used to separate found records in the output data file.

 By default there is no any delimiter.
 To use Windows newline just pass url-encoded `delimiter=%0D%0A`.